Irmo, South Carolina

-Irmo (/'ərmoʊ/) is a town in Lexington and Richland counties, South Carolina, United States and a suburb of Columbia.
+Irmo (/'ərmoʊ/) is a town in Lexington and Richland counties, South Carolina, United States, and a suburb of Columbia.
 It is part of the Columbia Metropolitan Statistical Area and is located 12 mi northwest of the city center.
-The population of Irmo was 11,097 at the 2010 census.
+The population of Irmo was 11,569 at the 2020 census.

 History

 Irmo was chartered on Christmas Eve in 1890 in response to the opening of the Columbia, Newberry and Laurens Railroad.
 The name of Irmo was the result of combining the names of Captain C.J.
 Iredell and Henry Moseley, two important figures in the founding of the town.
-Despite the town's growth, Irmo does not have an actual downtown area.
-Rather, it consists of several clusters of suburban neighborhoods and commercial areas.

-The Jacob Wingard Dreher House was listed on the U.S. National Register of Historic Places in 1983.
+Little League World Series

+A baseball team from Irmo qualified for the 2025 Little League World Series, representing the Southeast Region.

 Geography

 According to the United States Census Bureau, the town has a total area of 6.86 mi2, all land.

 Demographics

 2020 census

 As of the 2020 United States census, there were 11,569 people, 4,686 households, and 3,327 families residing in the town.

+As of 2023, of the 11,519 people, about 7,550 are in Richland County and about 4,019 are in Lexington County.